HD 133131

 HD 133131 is a binary star in the constellation of Libra.
-It is roughly 168 light-years (51.5 parsecs) away from the Sun.
+It is 168 light-years (51.5 parsecs) away from the Sun.
 It consists of two G-type main-sequence stars; neither are bright enough to be seen with the naked eye.
+The star was first catalogued as a binary in 1972.

 Both components, HD 133131 A and B, are very similar to the Sun but are far older, about 6 billion years old.
-They also have low metallicities (50% of solar abundance), and HD 133131 A is additionally depleted in heavy elements compared to HD 133131 B, indicating a possibly past planetary engulfment event for HD 133131 B.
+They also have low metallicities (50% of solar abundance), and HD 133131A is additionally depleted in heavy elements compared to HD 133131B, indicating a possibly past planetary engulfment event for HD 133131 B.

 Planetary system

-In 2016 two planets orbiting HD 133131 A and one planet orbiting HD 133131 B were discovered utilizing the radial velocity method.
+In 2016, two planets orbiting HD 133131A and one planet orbiting HD 133131B were discovered utilizing the radial velocity method.
+All three are long-period giant planets.